-The NSW Government recognises the need to increase gender equality in the workforce as well as in voluntary and unpaid work.
+Women’s contribution to the workforce is vital for the economic and social independence of women and to the economic prosperity of NSW.
+The NSW Government recognises the need to improve gender equality in the paid workforce as well as in voluntary and unpaid work.

 The CWEO provides specialist advice to the NSW Government on opportunities to enhance the representation of women across the workforce, thereby improving women’s economic opportunities.